Harvey Weinstein faces at least 5 years in prison after jurors convict him of a criminal sex act and rape

 The verdict 'marks a new era of justice'

-The women's testimonies highlighted questions around consent and power dynamics at the heart of the #MeToo movement -- questions that have rarely, if ever, been tested in a courtroom.
+The women's testimonies highlighted questions about consent and power dynamics -- questions that rarely, if ever, have been tested in a courtroom.

+A wave of accusations against men abusing their power ensued in what are now called the #MeToo and #TimesUp movements.

 "This trial -- and the jury's decision today -- marks a new era of justice, not just for the Silence Breakers, who spoke out at great personal risk, but for all survivors of harassment, abuse, and assault at work," Tchen said in a statement.